About M. Levin & Co.

 In the mid-1950s, the original Philadelphia Produce Marked located on Dock Street decided to move from its Dock Street location to a new facility on Packer Avenue in South Philadelphia.
 M. Levin & Company, Inc. became a part of the Philadelphia Regional Produce Terminal Market and also built a 200,000 square foot warehouse headquarters where they did their banana ripening, directly across the street from the market.
 In the 1960s and 1970s the current third generation of Levins entered the business, Mark Levin, Michael Levin, David Levin and Joel Segel.
 This third generation divided up the responsibilities that were once their grandfathers’, fathers’ and uncles’.

-Fast forward to the 2000s and Mark, Michael, David and Joel all have their daughters diligently working in the family business.
-The fourth generation is comprised of an entirely female cast, Margie Fischman, Sarah Levin, Tracie Levin and Brenda Segel.
+Fast forward to today and the third generation has their daughters diligently working in the family business.
+The fourth generation is comprised of an entirely female cast, Margie Fischman, Sarah D’Amario, Tracie Levin and Brenda Segel.
 The third generation is actively involved in the business and is imparting their words of wisdom to their daughters for how to run a successful produce business.
-Michael and Joel’s daughters, Margie and Brenda, have been working in the business since the 1990’s.
+Michael and Joel’s daughters, Margie and Brenda, have been working in the business since the 90s.
 Margie works in the company’s foodservice division and Brenda works in inventory control.
 Mark’s daughter, Tracie, joined the company in 2006 after graduating from the University of Delaware and is involved in new business development and operations management.
 Tracie has been actively involved in both United Fresh and PMA’s Leadership Development programs since she began with the company.
 M. Levin realizes the importance in widening the scope of the fourth generation in order for them to truly understand the produce industry.
-David’s daughter, Sarah, is the most recent addition to the group.
-She joined the company in 2009 after graduating from West Chester University and is involved in the company’s banana ripening division.
-All four women are working together to update the business to today’s standards, knowing that in today’s world women are integral parts of the business world.
+These women are working together to update the business to today’s standards, knowing that in today’s world women are integral parts of the business world.

-With the constantly evolving food-safety concerns in today’s produce world the girls see this as a coming challenge and are proactively working towards the goal of becoming third-party food safety audit compliant.
+With the constantly evolving food-safety concerns in today’s produce world the Company sees this as a top priority.
+M. Levin actively partakes in third-party food safety audits (up-to-date certificates can be found on the bottom of this site).
 As a group they see this as something that will set them apart from others who are slower to adapt in this fast-changing industry.
 The fourth generation is also more adept than their former generations when it comes to technology.
 In the past few years this generation has been involved in transitioning the company into a new computer system that allows the company to operate more efficiently, and allows for greater traceability features than the prior system allowed for.
 This generation also sees the value in social media.
 They have also created a Facebook page (M. Levin & Company Inc.), allowing for others in the industry to stay in touch with what is new and exciting in the company.
 The fourth generation is working diligently to modernize the business by bringing their current ideas to the table and will be able to see how they will grow and develop along with the business.

 The Third Generation

-David Levin – David is in charge of M. Levin’s Banana Program.
+David Levin – David leads M. Levin’s Banana Program.
 He is involved with the daily ripening, sales and distribution.
+David is the grandson of Michael Levin (founder) and the son of Martin Levin (second generation).
 David joined M. Levin in 1976.

 Mark Levin – Mark is the CEO and is involved in everyday management as well as the buying and selling of melons, grapes, tree-fruit and berries amongst other items.
 Mark is the grandson of Michael Levin (founder), the son of Leon Levin (second generation) and the father of Tracie Levin.
 Mark joined M. Levin directly after graduating from college.